lamhq/tech-notes/pages/devops/aws/big-data/kinesis/kinesis-data-stream.md

 Each record has a sequence number, a partition key, and a data blob.

-Kinesis Data Streams uses partition key to determine which shard a given data record belongs to.
-It ensures data records with the same partition key are processed in the order in which they were added to the stream.
+Partition key is used to determine which shard a given data record belongs to.

+Data records with the same partition key are processed in the order in which they were added to the stream.

 A data blob is the data that producer adds to a data stream.

-The maximum size of a data blob (before Base64-encoding) within one record is 1 MB.
+The maximum size of a data blob (before Base64-encoding) within one record is **1 MB**.

 ## Resharding